-Any Chicago resident can file a lawsuit for a traumatic brain injury (TBI) if the injury was the fault of someone else.
+Anyone can file a lawsuit for a traumatic brain injury (TBI) if the injury was the fault of someone else.
 This is the concept of negligence in legal terms.
 Everyone is expected to act in a reasonable manner to ensure the safety of those around them.
 If they fail to do so, they have acted negligently and could be held liable for paying compensation to the injured party.

 For example, all drivers are expected to follow traffic laws, including stopping at red lights.
-If they fail to do so and cause a TBI in the driver of another car that they run into, a traumatic brain injury lawyer in Chicago could help the injured driver file a lawsuit against that negligent driver.
+If they fail to do so and cause a TBI in the driver of another car that they run into, a traumatic brain injury lawyer could help the injured driver file a lawsuit against that negligent driver.
 The compensation the injured individual seeks could include medical expenses, pain and suffering, loss of income, and other expenses related to the injury.

 In many traumatic brain injury claims, dealing with an insurance company may be a significant issue.
 After a car accident, for instance, the at-fault driver’s insurance company would be responsible for paying some benefits to the injured individual.